itscodenation/flw2-trivia-20-21-starter/README.md

 ### Goal 2: Render a button on the screen that reveals the correct answer when clicked.

-- [ ] Add state to `<App />` using the `useState` React hook to keep track of if the question is answered.
+- [ ] Using `useState` in `<App />`, create a boolean state variable called `isAnswered` to keep track of whether the correct answer is revealed.
-- [ ] Add a button to the App component that will update the state when it is clicked.
+- [ ] Add a button to the App component that will update the state to display the correct answer when it is clicked.
-- [ ] Set the state of `isAnswered` to display the correct answer choice.
+- [ ] Create an onClick function that sets the state to display the correct answer choice when your button is clicked.

 >![Day 2.5 goal - unanswered](https://i.imgur.com/JI6GroE.png)
 >![Day 2.5 goal - answered](https://i.imgur.com/rufYX84.png)